Your percentage of operational ownership and costs

 Accuracy and Disclaimer

-Net revenue interest calculations depend on accurate lease interpretation, title review, and division order preparation by landmen and attorneys.
-This calculator uses simplified inputs and does not account for complex title issues, pugh clauses, depth severances, or unitization agreements that may alter effective NRI.
-Always verify NRI with your division order or joint interest billing statement.
-Tax treatment of working interest vs. royalty interest differs significantly; consult a CPA specializing in oil and gas taxation.
-Legal disputes over NRI calculations are common in farmout, participation, and joint operating agreements.
-This tool is for educational and estimation purposes only and does not constitute legal, tax, or investment advice.
-Consult an oil and gas attorney or petroleum landman for title and NRI verification.
+Net revenue interest calculations depend on accurate lease interpretation, complete identification of all royalty and ORRI burdens, correct spacing unit acreage, and verified title to the working interest being evaluated.
+This calculator uses simplified inputs and does not account for complex title issues, pugh clauses, depth severances, multiple formation royalties, back-in interests, or unitization agreements that may alter effective NRI.
+Always verify NRI with a current title opinion prepared by a licensed oil and gas attorney and confirmed in the division order prepared by the purchaser.
+NRI disputes are among the most litigated issues in oil and gas transactions.
+This tool is for educational and estimation purposes only and does not constitute legal, investment, or reserves engineering advice.

 Conclusion